Skip to main content

 Navigation system by Bosch

-Even 40 years ago, there were numerous researchers working on the dream of navigation guidance for road traffic.
+Even half a century ago, there were numerous researchers working on the dream of navigation guidance for road traffic.

 They weren’t thinking so much about an autopilot — that is yet to come – but rather a kind of guide that could help drivers make their way through unfamiliar or completely unknown cities and areas.